Stephanie Lin: Early life and education

-The daughter of Taiwanese immigrants, Lin was born in Mountain View, California on October 18.
-She received a B.A. in Mass Communications and a Minor in Chinese from UC Berkeley in 2008.
+The daughter of Taiwanese immigrants, Lin was born in Mountain View, California, on October 18.
+She received a B.A. in mass communications and a minor in Chinese from the University of California, Berkeley.
 While in college, Lin reported for KALX Radio and the online TV station, CalTV.
 She was awarded scholarships from the East Bay Press Club, the Cal Alumni Association, and the Asian American Journalists Association.

 Career

 Lin started her career at ABC 20/20 in New York, where she worked with senior executives on long-form, investigative stories.
 She was then accepted into the NBC Page Program, which boasts a lower acceptance rate than Harvard University.
 Lin landed assignments at CNBC's Fast Money, the TODAY Show, and also worked on audience operations at Late Night with Jimmy Fallon and Saturday Night Live.
 Lin was presented the NBCU Outstanding Tour Operations Award for her work.

 In 2010, Lin took a job at WNBC producing the morning show Today in New York, and shooting, writing, and editing content for the station's web, TV, and mobile platforms.

 After several years in news broadcasting, Lin moved back to the Silicon Valley.
 There, she developed and launched global marketing campaigns for top-grossing mobile apps developed by DeNA and Kabam.
 She was named one of Girls in Tech's Top 40 Under 40 in 2016.

 In 2017, Lin joined AmeriCorps as a Teaching Fellow and spent a year working with underserved children in San Jose.

 Lin became a multimedia journalist and anchor with KHSL-TV in 2018.
 She covered the deadly Carr and Camp wildfires, the rebuilding of the town of Paradise, and President Donald Trump's tour of Butte County.
 Lin turned multiple stories daily, shooting, writing, and editing reports and running her own live shots.

 In 2020, Lin started working as a reporter and anchor at KCRA-TV.
 There, she led the station's coverage of the George Floyd protests and action taken by state lawmakers in response to the rise in anti-Asian attacks.
 She also covered the 2021 San Jose shooting and the state's many megafires, including the Caldor Fire, Dixie Fire, and the LNU Lightning Complex Fire.

 In 2022, Lin joined the KRON-TV anchor team.